kevmcdonk/mcd79-f130a/content/pages/2022/04/30/Transforming-organisations-with-Viva.md

+---
+title: 'Transforming organisations with Viva'
+date: '2022-04-30'
+thumb_img_alt: Yellow car
+excerpt: >-
+  “In 2022, a crack community unit was sent to Microsoft for some contracts that they couldn’t commit.
+These people promptly got together, not escaping from Teams, to explore the world of Microsoft Viva.
+Today, still wanted by the community they serve, they survive as collaborators of fortune.
+If you have an employee experience problem, if no-one else can help and, wherever you can find them…maybe you can hear from the Viva Explorers.”
+hide_header: false
+seo:
+  title: 'Transforming organisations with Viva'
+  description: '“In 2022, a crack community unit was sent to Microsoft for some contracts that they couldn’t commit.
+These people promptly got together, not escaping from Teams, to explore the world of Microsoft Viva.
+Today, still wanted by the community they serve, they survive as collaborators of fortune.
+If you have an employee experience problem, if no-one else can help and, wherever you can find them…maybe you can hear from the Viva Explorers.”'
+  robots: []
+  extra: []
+layout: post
+subtitle: 'Introducing my role as Viva Transformer in the Viva Explorers'
+content_img_path: images/2022/04/NeonTargets.jpg
+thumb_img_path: images/2022/04/NeonTargets.jpg
+---
 “In 2022, a crack community unit was sent to Microsoft for some contracts that they couldn’t commit.
 These people promptly got together, not escaping from Teams, to explore the world of Microsoft Viva.
 Today, still wanted by the community they serve, they survive as collaborators of fortune.
 If you have an employee experience problem, if no-one else can help and, wherever you can find them…maybe you can hear from the Viva Explorers.”

 Thanks to the great mind of Lesley Crooks (and with apologies to the A-Team), a group of community minded people has come together to help you understand the world of Microsoft Viva.
 You can read the tale on the [Tech Community blog](https://techcommunity.microsoft.com/t5/microsoft-teams-community-blog/join-vivaexplorers-in-an-empathic-hybrid-workplace/ba-p/3280353) but this post is about the part that I play - the Viva Transformer.